Environmental Advisory Committee

 • Grow Your Own Pollinator Garden, with master gardener Dale Odorizzi

 Why composting?
 Most people know that composting is an easy, cost-effective way to turn food waste into nutrient-rich soil for home gardens.
 But did you know it also helps fight climate change?
-Composting improves carbon sequestration in the soil, and it helps lower greenhouse gas emissions by keeping methane-producing organic waste out of municipal landfills.
+Composting improves carbon sequestration in the soil, and it helps lower greenhouse gas emissions by keeping methane-producing organic waste out of landfills.
 Methane is a potent greenhouse gas with about 86 times more global warming potential than carbon dioxide in the short term.
 About 23% of Canada’s methane emissions come from municipal landfills—so diverting organic waste from landfills to compost bins is a significant way to help reduce greenhouse gas emissions and stabilize the earth’s climate.

 Waste reduction: